Elsa Artadi

-Elsa Artadi i Vila (born 19 August 1976) is a Spanish economist, academic and politician from Catalonia.
+Elsa Artadi i Vila (born 19 August 1976) is a Catalan economist, academic and politician from Catalonia.
 Artadi is a member of the Parliament of Catalonia and was previously Minister of the Presidency and Government Spokesperson of Catalonia.

 Born in 1976 in Barcelona, Artadi studied economics at Pompeu Fabra University and Harvard University before becoming an academic.
 She taught economics at Bocconi University and was visiting professor at several other universities.
 Later she held various senior positions at the Generalitat de Catalunya.

 Artadi was elected to the Parliament of Catalonia at the 2017 regional election as an independent candidate for the pro-independence Together for Catalonia electoral alliance.
 She was Minister of the Presidency and Government Spokesman between June 2018 and March 2019.

 Early life

 Artadi was born on 19 August 1976 in Barcelona, Catalonia, Spain.
 Her mother Esther Artadi manages a small estate agent.
 Her parents separated when she was young and Elsa and her brother Patrick have chosen to use their mother's surname, Artadi, first rather than their father's surname, Vila.

 Artadi studied at an independent school in Barcelona.
 After school Artadi joined the Pompeu Fabra University (UPF) in 1994, graduating in 1998 with a degree in economics.
 She received a Master's degree from UPF in 2000.
 She joined Harvard University in 2000 on a scholarship from Fundació "la Caixa", receiving a master's degree (2002) and a doctorate (2006) in economics from the university.